Skip to main content

 1 mentions Positive Neutral Negative

-Players express that the grinding in the game is excessively time-consuming, often requiring a significant investment of effort akin to having a second life to keep up with progression.
+Players express that the grinding in the game is excessively time-consuming, often requiring a significant investment of time akin to having a second life to fully engage with it.

 • “You'll need a second life for grinding.”